-The Sturge Weber syndrome is a phakomatosis.
-It is characterised by facial port wine stains and pial angiomas.
+Sturge-Weber syndrome, or encephalotrigeminal angiomatosis, is a phakomatosis characterized by facial port wine stains and pial angiomas.

-The diagnosis is usually obvious on account of a congenital facial cutaneous haemangioma (also known as port wine stain or facial naevus flammeus).
-This feature is almost always present and usually involves the ophthalmic division (V1) of the trigeminal nerve 4.
-Only rarely (~5%) is intracranial involvement present without associated cutaneous naevus1-2.
-In the majority of cases (72%) the naevus is unilateral and ipsilateral to the intracranial abnormality.
+The diagnosis is usually obvious on account of a congenital facial cutaneous capillary malformation (also known as port wine stain or facial nevus flammeus).
+This feature is almost always present and usually involves the ophthalmic division (V1) of the trigeminal nerve 3; if this territory is not involved, Sturge-Weber syndrome is unlikely 10.
+In ~5%, it has intracranial involvement present without associated cutaneous nevus 1,2.
+In the majority of cases (~70%) the nevus is unilateral and ipsilateral to the intracranial abnormality.

-The most common clinical manifestation is with childhood seizures, present in 71-89% of cases 2 that are often refractory to medical therapy 1.
-These usually begin in the first few years of life and are often associated with developmental delay and hemispheric symptoms including hemiplegia/hemiparesis and / or hemianopsia.
+The most common clinical manifestation is with childhood seizures, present in 71-89% of cases 2, which is often refractory to medical therapy 1.
+These usually begin in the first few years of life and are often associated with developmental delay and hemispheric symptoms including hemiplegia/hemiparesis and hemianopsia.

 Approximately a third of patients have choroidal or scleral angiomatous involvement, which may be complicated with retinal detachment, buphthalmos or glaucoma 1.

-The leptomeningeal haemangioma results in a vascular steal affecting the subjacent cortex and white matter producing localised ischaemia.
-The majority of cases (~ 80%) have unihemispherical involvement.
+The leptomeningeal hemangioma results in a vascular steal affecting the subjacent cortex and white matter producing localized ischemia.
+In about 80% of the cases, there is unihemispheric involvement.

 Skull x-rays were historically useful and capable of identifying the gyriform calcification of the subcortical white matter although they no longer play a significant role in the diagnosis or management of this condition.
 The finding usually becomes evident between 2 and 7 years of age 2.